 1. Stanford University

-Stanford University in Stanford, California is consistently ranked one of the top five universities in the world for its academic program.
+Stanford University in Stanford, California comes in as the most beautiful college campus.
+Stanford University is consistently ranked one of the top five universities in the world for its academic program.
 Yet for our most beautiful college campuses, we rank it number one.

 The Most Beautiful College Campuses

-While it’s hard to pick the most beautiful college campus quads from a country filled with gorgeous university landscapes, these 50 are our top choices.
+While it’s hard to pick the prettiest colleges in the US from a country filled with gorgeous university landscapes, these 50 are our top choices.

 Yet, we also want to offer honorable mention to a few additional colleges that inspired us with their elegance and history, including: Dartmouth College, University of the South, Rice University, Vanderbilt University, Wellesley College, Bryn Mawr College, Kenyon College, Lewis & Clark College, Washington University in St. Louis, William & Mary, and Indiana University.